Dax McCarty: Chicago Fire

 On January 16, 2017, McCarty was traded to the Chicago Fire in exchange for $400,000 in allocation money.
 The trade took McCarty completely by surprise, with the move being announced just days after the 29-year-old was married and while he was attending his first U.S. national team camp in years.
 Since joining Chicago Fire in 2017, the club has had their most successful season in years and he has enjoyed acclaim as the "unsung hero" of the club with which he passed 250 starts in MLS.

 Nashville SC

 On November 12, 2019, it was officially announced that McCarty had been traded to new MLS side Nashville SC ahead of their inaugural season in 2020.
 Chicago received $50,000 in 2020 General Allocation Money, $50,000 in 2020 Targeted Allocation Money and a second round pick in the 2021 MLS SuperDraft.

+Atlanta United FC

+On January 9, 2024, McCarty signed as a free agent for Atlanta United.

+On August 19, 2024, McCarty announced that he would be retiring from professional football after the 2024 season.

+Des Moines Menace

+In 2025, McCarty joined several other retired MLS players including fellow Apple TV MLS Analysts Sacha Kljestan, Bradley Wright-Phillips, and Ozzie Alonso on the roster of USL League Two side Des Moines Menace for their matches in the 2025 U.S. Open Cup.
+McCarty played the full 90 minutes in both the 2-1 win over Sporting Kansas City II and the 2-1 loss to Union Omaha.

 International career

 McCarty was named to the United States U-20 men's national soccer team for the 2007 FIFA U-20 World Cup.

 He was named to the roster of the United States U-23 men's national soccer team for the 2008 CONCACAF Men Pre-Olympic Tournament in March 2008.
 He played in every match for the U-23 squad and was named to the All Tournament Team with teammates Maurice Edu and Freddy Adu.
 He was also voted to the "2008 Best XI" as a midfielder by the CONCACAF Technical Study Group.

 McCarty received his first international cap with the United States national team as a late substitute for Michael Bradley during the international friendly between Slovakia and the United States on November 14, 2009.
 He earned his second cap four days later in a match against Denmark.
 In 2010, McCarty played the last 13 minutes in a friendly against Honduras.

 2011 looked to be the beginning of a more consistent McCarty role with the national team as he was called up by Coach Bob Bradley to participate in the January Camp and then led the team as captain in their match against Chile, which resulted in a draw.

 After a long absence from the national team, McCarty was called into the January 2017 training camp by Bruce Arena.